All right, I have three pop quizzes for you all.

 So, here we are, back in the New Testament, the Book of Luke, Chapter Three, and Luke starts like this:

-Now, just as in the last chapter when Luke mentioned “Caesar Augustus”, these are names that don’t mean much to us today; but to the people of that time these were names associated with power, oppression, and corruption.
+Now, just like last week, when Luke mentioned “Caesar Augustus”, these are names that don’t mean much to us today; but to the people of that time these were names associated with power, oppression, and corruption.
 And notice, they go from the top — the Emperor — right down to the local regional rulers.

 So Luke is telling us that the political system is corrupt from top to bottom.